Return to the Home

 Why CAM (complementary/alternative medicine) for AD/HD

-Lack of a cure and Accompanying Disorders
+Lack of a Cure and Accompanying Disorders

 AD/HD is a chronic condition with a potentially severe impact on a person's functioning, for which conventional medicines may relieve symptoms, but offer no cure.
 Some find that improved nutrition with elimination of junk foods alone is beneficial, and seek CAM treatments such as special diets, supplements, neurofeedback, or homeopathic remedies.
 The Healing Center web site covers them all.
 These therapies do not replace behavioral, pharmaceutical, and educational treatments but enhance them by addressing any underlying biological issues that may contribute to impaired functioning.
 For others, the available medications are not effective, or stop working when hormones and brain chemistry shift with maturation.
 Still others seek alternatives, temporary or otherwise, because they experience strong and undesirable side effects from the standard prescribed medications.
 For example, 60% of children with Tourette's Syndrome have AD/HD, and the standard psychostimulant medications worsen their tics.
 See the discussion on the help4adhd web site.
+Research has shown that these medications can stunt growth and may not even be effective after an initial period of about two years (see Molina et al. and Jensen, et al. under Articles).

-Some health professionals refer to a _sensory integration spectrum_ with AD/HD at one end and Autism at the other extreme.
-Complementary therapies aimed at addressing sensory processing disorders that may aggravate AD/HD symptoms include:
+Complementary therapies aimed at addressing sensory and auditory processing disorders that may aggravate or mimic AD/HD symptoms include:

 teeqpu.jpg (4050 bytes) hippotherapy